PRODUCTS & INNOVATION

 Abbott's Infinity Deep Brain Stimulation system provides relief of symptoms—such as tremor and rigidity—that allows people to use an Apple iPod controller to manage their therapy.

-The DBS system uses an implanted device with wires leading to the brain.
+Building on its neuromodulation advancements, Abbott offers the DBS system uses an implanted device with wires leading to the brain.
 Similar to a pacemaker, the therapy sends electrical stimulation signals to areas in the brain that cause involuntary movements and can help to effectively calm Parkinson's symptoms.
-The Infinity DBS therapy with its familiar Apple iOS controller is another innovative technology within Abbott's neuromodulation portfolio, one of its fastest-growing business units.
+The Infinity DBS therapy with its familiar Apple iOS controller is another innovative technology within Abbott's neuromodulation portfolio, one of its fastest-growing business units for the health technology company.

 With neuromodulation revenue growing as much as 50 percent in recent quarters and a robust pipeline of new offerings coming closer to the marketplace, it's another piece of Abbott's accelerated revenue growth that's projected to outperform its recent strong financial performance.